Geology Determines Destiny

 I particularly enjoyed Bill’s comments on the creation of the Snake River plain, that smiley face that cuts across a wide swath of southern Idaho, where most Idahoans live.

-To most geologists much of the above is acceptable: a stationary hotspot, rooted to its deep source of heat, while the tectonic plate above it is slowly moving southwestward.
+To most geologists, much of the above is acceptable: a stationary hotspot, rooted to its deep source of heat, while the tectonic plate above it slowly moves southwestward.
 But the part about the meteorite?
 Not so fast.

 “Forget about the meteorite,” said Professor Bill.
 “Superficially, it’s a really attractive idea.
 But when one goes out looking for specific evidence for that, the evidence is lacking, such as the debris fields that would have been created by the fallback of material blown into the atmosphere and then fallen back to earth.
 So personally, I discount the idea.
 It’s an interesting idea, but it’s gone to the dustbin of interesting geologic ideas.”

-The explanation, said Professor Bonnichsen, is less other-worldly than meteorites.
-It has more to do with tectonic plates moving across the surface of the planet and crashing into each other.
+The explanation, said Dr. Bonnichsen, is less other-worldly and more due to tectonic plates moving across the surface of the planet and crashing into each other.
 It’s in these subduction zones where the biggest crashes on planet earth occur.
-They create mountains and earthquakes and possibly even “hot spots.”
+They create mountains and earthquakes and possibly even hot spots.

 ------------------------------------